kstep/graphicsmagick/www/OpenMP.rst

 allowing multiple memory accesses to be pending at once, and thereby improving throughput.

-The initial approach used in GraphicsMagick is to recognize the various access patterns in the existing code, and re-write the algorithms (sometimes from scratch) to be based on a framework that we call "pixel iterators".
+An approach used in GraphicsMagick is to recognize the various access patterns in the existing code, and re-write the algorithms (sometimes from scratch) to be based on a framework that we call "pixel iterators".
 With this approach, the computation is restricted to a small unit (a callback function) with very well defined properties, and no knowledge as to how it is executed or where the data comes from.
 This approach removes the loops from the code and puts the loops in the framework, which may be adjusted based on experience.
 The continuing strategy will be to recognize design patterns and build frameworks which support those patterns.
 Sometimes algorithms are special/exotic enough that it is much easier to instrument the code for OpenMP rather than to attempt to fit the algorithm into a framework.

 Since OpenMP is based on multi-threading, multiple threads access the underlying pixel storage at once.
 The interface to this underlying storage is called the "pixel cache".
 The original pixel cache code (derived from ImageMagick) was thread safe only to the extent that it allowed one thread per image.
-This code has now been updated so that multiple threads may safely and efficiently work on the pixels in one image.
+This code has now been re-written so that multiple threads may safely and efficiently work on the pixels in one image.
+The re-write also makes the pixel cache thread safe if a multi-threaded application uses an OpenMP-fortified library.

 The following is an example of per-core speed-up due to OpenMP on a four-core system.
 All the pixel quantum values are divided by 2::